NoraPDev/Hangman-by-NP/README.md

 Tech used: Python
 <img src="assets/images/python_logo.png" alt="drawing" height ="50" width="50"/>
 <br>
-This Hangman game has been deployed on a Code Institute mock terminal on Heroku.ß
+This Hangman game has been deployed on a Code Institute mock terminal on Heroku.

 ## **If I had unlimited time...**